Johnny Marr at the AIM awards 2019 by Jwslubbock, licensed under (CC BY-SA 4.0)

-All the chords in this series of lessons are played entirely on the first 3 strings of the guitar, are completely movable up and down the fretboard, are extremely useable in the real world and act as a great gateway between open chords and barre chords.
-What’s there not to like about that?
+- Super useful – You will find all four shapes are extremely useable in the real world and act as a great gateway between open chords and barre chords.
+What’s not to like about that?

-Everyone can play chords down on the low frets.
-If I was to ask you to play a G Major chord, where would you play it?
+If I were to ask you to play a G chord on the guitar, where would you play it?

 Now, if you wanted to play a G Major chord, but make it diverse and interesting (and higher in pitch), how would you do it?